-LOCKPORT – Dennis F. Cherry, the Royalton homeowner who fired 15 rounds from an AR-15 rifle into the car of a man who was planning to burglarize his home four years ago, was in Niagara County Court Tuesday trying to have the rifle returned to him.
+LOCKPORT – Dennis F. Cherry, the Royalton homeowner who fired 15 rounds from an AR-15 rifle into the car of a man who was planning to burglarize his home four years ago, was in Niagara County Court on Tuesday trying to have the rifle returned to him.

 Assistant Attorney General Richard Friedfertig told County Judge Matthew J. Murphy III that the rifle was an illegal assault weapon under state law as it stood in 2010 and also was used to commit a crime, both reasons why it should be destroyed rather than returned.

-Cherry and his attorney, Booker Washington of Lockport, emphasized that Cherry thought he was acting in self-defense when he riddled the intruder’s car with gunfire on Jan.
+Cherry and his attorney, Booker Washington of Lockport, emphasized that Cherry thought he was acting in self-defense when he riddled the intruder’s car with gunfire Jan.
 21, 2010.